schlae/ibm-extender/README.md

 Further information on the IBM 5161 is available from [minuszerodegrees.net](http://minuszerodegrees.net/5161/doco/5161_documentation.htm).

+Someone else has reverse engineered and cloned the 5161 backplane.
+See [here](https://gitlab.com/trs-eric/5161-planar-backplane-board).

 Incidentally, the 62-pin cable is available from Mouser Electronics, 923-PCL-10162-1E.
 Use the 1 meter cable; anything longer may cause signal integrity issues.